JM1705/CompassBG/README.md

 ## WARNING!!!
 THIS SCRIPT SAVES YOUR COMPASS LOGIN CREDENTIALS AS PLAIN TEXT IN A JSON CONFIGURATION FILE.
 DO NOT SHARE THIS FILE.

+## As the configuration file is not backwards compatible as of now, you might want to delete it through cleardata.exe if CompassBG.exe is giving errors.

 ## Dependencies: